Pioneered by Talkory.ai

 Mergesort is preferred for linked lists and guaranteed O(n log n), better for large or partially-sorted data."

-โœ“Error corrected by Claude in Round 1
+โœ“Error self-corrected in Round 1

-โœ“Nuance added by Gemini in Round 2
+โœ“Nuance self-added in Round 2

 Confidence score: 71% โ†’ 96% after Recursive Correction